dragonfly-science/dragonfly-website/content/news/2012-06-13-mapping-paua.md

 fishing (including swimming on the surface and underwater), the catch and the area fished were needed.
-In addition, a fishdown experiment was carried out in a completely unfished area nearby to determine the relationships between the CPUE and the relative abundance of paua in the area.
+In addition, a fishdown experiment was carried out in a completely unfished area nearby to determine the relationships between the CPUE and the relative abundance of pāua in the area.

 ![David Baker (Saavid Fishing) and Julie Hills (Ministry for Primary